Santragachi–Mangaluru Central Vivek Express

 It operates as train number 22851 from Santragachi to Mangalore Central and as train number 22852 in the reverse direction, serving the states of West Bengal, Odisha, Andhra Pradesh, Tamil Nadu, Kerala & Karnataka.

 Coaches

-The 22851/52 Santragachi–Mangalore Central Vivek Express has One AC 1-tier, Three AC 2-tier, Four AC 3-tier, 12 sleeper class, Two General Unreserved and Two End on Generation (EOG) Coaches.
+The 22851/52 Santragachi–Mangaluru Central Vivek Express has One AC 1-tier, Three AC 2-tier, Four AC 3-tier, 12 sleeper class, Two General Unreserved and Two End on Generation (EOG) Coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 22851 Santragachi–Mangalore Central Vivek Express covers the distance of 2487 km in 41 hours 55 mins (59 km/h) and in 42 hours 15 mins as the 22852 Mangalore Central–Santragachi Vivek Express (59 km/h).

 As the average speed of the train is above 55 km/h, as per railway rules, its fare includes a Superfast surcharge.

 This would be the only Vivek Express with Superfast tag hence the fastest Vivek Express.